tmobile/magentaA11y/_checklist-web/table.md

   - when:  |
       the arrow keys
     result: |
-      the table comes into view
+      the table scrolls into view (but is not focusable)

 gherkin-mobile:
   - when:  |